Best Smith Sunglasses for Fishing and Water Sports 2023

 Make sure the sunglasses you buy work as you expect them to and that any advertised gimmick serves a useful purpose.
 No one needs fishing sunglasses with a bottle opener on them, but we do need them to stay put on our faces without bobbling around while we race our boat to the best cove.

-Side view of man wearing smith castaway with leash sticking out back
+Side view of man wearing Smith Castaway with leash sticking out back

 The Pivlock cable leash is pretty stiff and sticks out the back.
 Not a big deal unless you wear a hoodie.